 One of the technologies that Nest offers is farsight.
 Whenever you walk into the room, Nest would sense it and instantly light up, making it easier for you to see the time, temperature and even the weather even from afar.
 You do not have to walk up to it and wake it up, it just lights up when it “sees” you.

 Soon, Nest would be able to deliver the perfect temperature in every room in your house with the Nest Temperature Sensor.
 You can put a sensor in every room in your house to make sure that every room is at the right temperature.
 No more worrying about your baby’s nursery being too cold or your living room being too warm.

 Aside from the energy savings you get, the Nest Learning Thermostat is also a sight to behold.
 Made of premium materials, you can choose from copper, black, stainless steel, and white.
 So whether you have a modern design theme or a classic one for your home, there is a Nest for you.

 However, if you think that this is too much to pay for a smart thermostat, no sweat!
-Nest also offers the Nest Thermostat E, which sells for $169.
-What’s the difference?
+Nest also offers the Nest Thermostat E. What’s the difference?
 Well, the great news is that there is not much difference between these two, except for the materials used for Nest E and its lack of farsight capabilities.
 The Nest Thermostat E is made of hard plastic and has a muted frosted display.
 Indeed, if the Nest Learning Thermostat was designed to stand out, the Nest Thermostat E is intended to disappear with the background.
 You also have to make sure that the cheaper Nest E is compatible with your current cooling and heating systems because it does not have the same compatibility as the more expensive learning version.